ValdezFOmar/.dotfiles/README.md

 . ~/.dotfiles/setup
 ```

+## Important!

+### Drivers

+Drivers for the graphics card are required to use Xorg, to see a list of drivers:

+    pacman -Ss xf86-video

+### Microcode

+A microcode package for the CPU is required.

+- `amd-ucode` for AMD processors,
+- `intel-ucode` for Intel processors.

-## Enable services
+### Enable services

-This services need to be enable sot they can run at startup
+This services need to be enable sot they can run at startup:

 ```sh
 systemctl enable lightdm.service